 A checklist can help to ensure that volunteers are fully inducted.
 Introductory tasks can be ticked off once they are completed.

 10. Volunteer Agreement

 This form lays out what the volunteer and organisation can expect from each other.
-The agreement is not and should not be a contract – it describes expectations rather than obligations.
+The agreement is not a contract – it details expectations rather than obligations.
 Organisations can use these guidance notes to draw up a volunteer agreement that is relevant to their specific needs.

 11. Role Description

-A role description gives a prospective volunteer a good idea of what will be expected of them and clear guidelines once they are involved in the organisation.
-Writing a volunteer role down in advance also helps to assess whether it is going to work in practice.
+A role description gives the prospective volunteer a good idea of what will be expected of them, and clear guidelines once they are involved in the organisation.
+Writing a volunteer role down in advance can also help with assessing whether it is going to work in practice.

 12. Volunteer Expenses Form

-Organisations need to keep a clear record of the expenses volunteers are paid, as they need to be able to show that they are paying out of pocket expenses only.
+Organisations need to keep a clear record of the expenses paid to volunteers.
 Proper record keeping will also help to avoid problems for volunteers in receipt of benefits.

 13. Supervision Record Sheet

-It can be helpful to keep a record of any supervision sessions that have taken place with volunteers.
-This not only serves as a reminder to both parties but also helps when carrying out an annual review or appraisal.
+For more formalised volunteering roles, it can be helpful to keep a record of any supervision sessions that have taken place.
+This not only serves as a reminder to both parties but also helps when carrying out a role appraisal or exit interview.
 Volunteers should be involved in completing the form so that it is viewed as a joint agreement.